buildlackey/cep/esper+storm+kafka/README.md

 ## Building and Running

-After downloading the project, cd to the directory in which  this README is located, then issue the 2 commands below (note that the second command has two variants):
+After downloading the project, cd to the directory in which  this README is located, then issue the 2 commands below

      mvn clean  compile test

-## Implementation Details